 5. Applying for the Grant of Probate:

-You can apply online if:
+It is possible to apply online if:

 - You have a death certificate